html-graph/html-graph.github.io/content/getting-started.md

 title: Getting started
 ---

-First of all lets include library into your project.
-There are few options how to do it.
+First of all lets include library into your project and create canvas.
+There are few options to do this.

 1. Via npm